Page Created: 11/30/2019 Last Modified: 12/20/2019 Last Generated: 12/20/2019

 Hindsight and Conclusion

-As mentioned earlier, I probably should have hacksawed out the rectangular section of the circuit board before I soldered to keep the interface small as I am fairly certain the circuit would continue to work normally.
-Hacksawing out the board before the BCM2835 SoC would also ensure that a damaged chip does not create a short to ground, even though this is probably unlikely.
+As mentioned earlier, I probably should have cut out the rectangular section of the circuit board before I soldered to keep the interface small, as I am fairly certain the circuit would continue to work normally.
+Cutting out that section of the board before the BCM2835 SoC might also ensure that a damaged chip does not create a short to ground, even though this is probably unlikely, although I haven't decided the best method of cutting it to minimize dust and vibration.
+Care would also need to be taken to ensure that the two audio lines from the chip are cut cleanly enough so to not accidentally touch a possible ground trace.
 And using rigid epoxy glue to secure the jumper instead of hot glue would allow less flex to put stress on those tiny SMD solder joints when things are plugged into the Dead Pi Audio board.
-It might even be rigid enough to use the jumpers as jumpers and not have to solder on the audio wire.
+It might even be rigid enough to use the jumpers as jumpers and not have to solder on the additional wires...

 I continue to be impressed with many of the decisions by the Raspberry Pi designers that only come to light in later years.
 We live in a age when people are performing extremely simple tasks using overly-complicated technologies, like using digital wireless technologies just to output a simple audio signal to a speaker, so it is nice to still have an audio port in most of the Pis.

-The Raspberry Pi has been around so long now that, in my opinion, there is a sort of repeat of what happened to the Commodore64 in the 1980s and early 1990s when people would make fun of that system and label it as a toy computer for kids, regardless of its capabilities which surpassed many more expensive computers at the time for many years.
-But even before then, I was reminded of a lesson in one of my favorite films, the 1965 Flight of the Phoenix↗ where an introverted German model airplane engineer, played by Hardy Krueger, is criticized by the passengers and the more extroverted American pilot, played by Jimmy Stewart, for being a "toy" airplane designer when the laws of aerodynamics are the same.
+The Raspberry Pi has been around so long now, and so many millions have been sold, that, in my opinion, there is a sort of repeat of what happened to the Commodore64 in the 1980s and early 1990s when people would make fun of that system and label it as a toy computer for kids, regardless of its capabilities which surpassed many more expensive computers at the time for many years.
+But even before then, I was reminded of a lesson in one of my favorite films, the 1965 Flight of the Phoenix↗ where an introverted German model airplane engineer, played by Hardy Krueger, is similarly ridiculed by the passengers and the more extroverted American pilot, played by Jimmy Stewart, for being a "toy" airplane designer when the laws of aerodynamics are the same.

 And the extreme low cost of these well-documented, reliable, Linux-capable boards means that people can afford to experiment and burn them out, learning a great deal in the process.
 None of my Pi Model B boards burned-out on their own, and the two that I didn't damage ran for over 5 years straight, 24-hours a day, until I replaced them with Pi Zeros.
 I will probably use those boards in other projects, too.
 When they eventually stop working, I'll save them later for... resurrection.